 The AEJM considers museum education as one of the key aspects of the work of Jewish museums.
 Since 2012 the AEJM has been organizing tailor-made professional development opportunities for museum educators working from Jewish museums.

 Our educational programming aims at enhancing and supporting professionalism in museum education practice at European Jewish museums.
 By offering training, networking and exchange possibilities for educators, AEJM also aims at fostering innovation and new cooperation in the field of museum education projects, policies and strategies.

-For more information about previous training opportunities, please visit our online archive of educational activities.
+For more detailed about previous training opportunities, please visit our online archive of educational activities.

-The AEJM Museum Education Seminar is kindly supported by the David Berg Foundation (NY)
+The AEJM Museum Education Seminar was kindly supported by the David Berg Foundation (NY)

 MES and ETP were curated and produced by Eva Koppen.